… or how to reanimate a dead breadbin case

 Breadbin case fixes

 I’ve sanded a putty once it was cured.

 I didn’t bother to fix minor imperfections since another layer of putty (spray) was planned.

-Next step was to apply spray putty, wait till its dry and sand it again afterward - repeat if needed.
+Next step was to apply spray putty, wait until it’s dry and sand it again afterward – repeat if needed.
 That fixed all minor scratches and filled small holes.

-Here is a shot after doing the first round of above process.
+Here is a shot after doing the first round of the above process.

 Motherboard that I’ve got was pretty much dead.

 Quick diag tests followed and I already knew that